9,479 Shares in Schwab Long-Term U.S. Treasury ETF (NYSEARCA:SCHQ) Acquired by Silverlake Wealth Management LLC

 Silverlake Wealth Management LLC acquired a new position in shares of Schwab Long-Term U.S. Treasury ETF (NYSEARCA:SCHQ – Free Report) in the fourth quarter, HoldingsChannel.com reports.
 The institutional investor acquired 9,479 shares of the company’s stock, valued at approximately $333,000.

 Other institutional investors have also added to or reduced their stakes in the company.
-Advisor Group Holdings Inc. grew its holdings in Schwab Long-Term U.S. Treasury ETF by 235.7% during the 1st quarter.
-Advisor Group Holdings Inc. now owns 856 shares of the company’s stock worth $40,000 after acquiring an additional 601 shares during the last quarter.
-Morgan Stanley grew its holdings in Schwab Long-Term U.S. Treasury ETF by 1,775.0% during the 4th quarter.
-Morgan Stanley now owns 1,875 shares of the company’s stock worth $66,000 after acquiring an additional 1,775 shares during the last quarter.
+Advisor Group Holdings Inc. increased its position in Schwab Long-Term U.S. Treasury ETF by 235.7% during the 1st quarter.
+Advisor Group Holdings Inc. now owns 856 shares of the company’s stock worth $40,000 after purchasing an additional 601 shares in the last quarter.
+Morgan Stanley increased its position in Schwab Long-Term U.S. Treasury ETF by 1,775.0% during the 4th quarter.
+Morgan Stanley now owns 1,875 shares of the company’s stock worth $66,000 after purchasing an additional 1,775 shares in the last quarter.
 UBS Group AG grew its holdings in Schwab Long-Term U.S. Treasury ETF by 282.4% during the 1st quarter.
 UBS Group AG now owns 1,786 shares of the company’s stock worth $82,000 after acquiring an additional 1,319 shares during the last quarter.
 Sound Income Strategies LLC bought a new stake in Schwab Long-Term U.S. Treasury ETF during the 4th quarter worth approximately $121,000.
 Finally, Creative Financial Designs Inc. ADV bought a new stake in Schwab Long-Term U.S. Treasury ETF during the 4th quarter worth approximately $124,000.

 Schwab Long-Term U.S. Treasury ETF Trading Down 0.8 %